skip to content

 Help with the financial commitment

 We know that for many potential adult learners, paying for the costs of studying at a leading university like Cambridge can be challenging.
 We have a number of different bursary schemes on offer to help remove or reduce this potential barrier to learning with us.
+Please note that you cannot be awarded a bursary along with any concession, and you can only receive one bursary at a time.
 The Enrolment Team is happy to support identifying the bursary or bursaries that you may be eligible to apply for.
-Please connect with us through our email enquiries@ice.cam.ac.uk
+Please connect with us through our email questions@ice.cam.ac.uk

 Information about bursaries currently on offer is set out below.
 We regularly update this information as new bursary schemes are launched so please check back from time to time if you do not see a bursary that reflects your personal situation.